 Most of our students choose to double major or pursue various certificates in Sustainability, Historic Preservation, or the area studies of University Center for International Studies.
 They are active in the community as well as in various academic pursuits, and being involved with the community is critical for a student in relation to developing an understanding of their surrounding environment as Pittsburgh is the home to many non-profit opportunities.
 As a matter of fact, most Urban Studies classes require some community-based research project to enrich the relations within the immediate urban environment.

-Considering Study Abroad?
-Last year alone, our students have studied in Nepal, Germany, England, Ireland, South Africa, Argentina,Tanzania, India, Italy, Peru, the Netherlands, Denmark, and Spain.
+Before COVID-19 our students have studied in Nepal, Germany, England, Ireland, South Africa, Argentina,Tanzania, India, Italy, Peru, the Netherlands, Denmark, and Spain.
 We also provide students with the opportunity to build their own professional networks by requiring six hours of internship experience.

-For more information about our department, or to schedule a visit or tour, please contact the Dietrich School's Manager of Undergraduate Recruitment, Nicole Horvath, at firstname.lastname@example.org.
+For more information about our department, or to schedule a visit or tour, please contact the Dietrich School's recruitment team at firstname.lastname@example.org.